stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 You can also use _wheel_ packages to share development tools.
 If you publish your Python application as a _wheel_, other developers can run it with _uv_ or _pipx_.
 All _wheel_ packages require an existing installation of Python.

-Avoid using wheel packages for other cases.
-Instead, package your Python applications in a format that enables you to include a copy of the required version of Python as well as your code and the dependencies.
-This ensures that your code runs with the expected version of Python, and has the correct version of each dependency.
+For all other cases, package your applications in a format includes a copy of the required version of Python as well as your code and the dependencies.
+This will ensure that your code runs with the expected version of Python, and that it has the correct version of each dependency.

-Use OCI container images to package applications that provide a network service, such as a Web application.
-You can build container images with [buildah](https://buildah.io/), Docker and other tools.
+Use container images to package applications that provide a network service, such as a Web application.
+You can build OCI container images with Docker, [buildah](https://buildah.io/) and other tools.
+OCI container images can run on any system that uses Docker, Podman or Kubernetes, as well as on cloud infrastructure.
 Consider using the [official Python container image](https://hub.docker.com/_/python) as the base when you build images for your application.

 Use [PyInstaller](https://pyinstaller.org/) to publish desktop and command-line applications as a single executable file.
 Each PyInstaller file includes a copy of Python, along with your code and the required dependencies.